 Although it won’t be published until 25th January, it is available to pre-order now from the British Library, at the very reasonable price of £9.99.
 Alternatively, you can pre-order a copy through the Coffee Spot at the much more sensible price of £10.
-I can’t promise you will get them any quicker if you pre-order them from me.
-In fact, you might not get them until mid-February, since, in a fit of excellent timing, I’m going to be in America when the book comes out.
-However, as an added incentive (or to put you off completely, depending on your point of view) I will be signing all the copies pre-ordered via the Coffee Spot.
+However, in a fit of excellent timing, I’m going to be in America when the book comes out, so I won’t be able to dispatch any pre-orders placed through the Coffee Spot until I’m back in mid February.
+By way of compensation (or to put you off completely, depending on your point of view) I will be signing all the copies pre-ordered via the Coffee Spot.
 I’ll even write a dedication for you if you ask nicely.

 So, what are you waiting for?
 Get (pre-)ordering now!

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.

 Don’t forget that you can share this post with your friends using buttons below.